-If your cat is hiding or fleeing, then it is feeling unsettled.
-It is afraid that it’s at risk of harm, or even that its life is in danger.
-If your cat’s demeanor has changed suddenly, there is likely to be a fear-based explanation.
+If your cat is hiding or fleeing, then it’s feeling unsettled.
+It’s afraid that it’s at risk of harm or even that its life is in danger.
+If your cat’s demeanor has changed suddenly, there’s likely to be a fear-based explanation.

-If your cat is suddenly scared of everything, consider if anything has recently changed in its living environment.
-Disruption to routine can make a cat skittish, such as moving around furniture and new people.
-Your cat may have encountered a predator near its home and no longer feels safe.
-Unexpected loud noises (thunder, building work, and shouting), as well as sickness and injury, make cats feel vulnerable.
+If your cat is suddenly scared of everything, consider if anything has changed in its living environment.
+Disruption to its routine, such as moving furniture and different people, can make cats skittish.
+Loud noises, predatory animals, pets, sickness, and injury can make cats feel more vulnerable.

 Managing the needs of a scared cat requires a calm, relaxed owner.
-In fact, owner anxiety will make the cat even more jittery.
+In fact, owner anxiety will make a worried cat feel even more jittery.
 You need to calm down your cat, but how you approach this depends on the cause.

 Why Is My Cat Suddenly Frightened?

-Cats like to project confidence and fearlessness, but this is not always how they feel inside.
-Cats are skilled at hiding their fear and trepidation as they don’t like people to know that they are feeling afraid or vulnerable.
+Cats like to project confidence and fearlessness, but this isn’t always how they feel inside.
+Cats are skilled at hiding their fear and trepidation as they don’t like people to know that they feel afraid or vulnerable.

 If your cat has hurt itself, you may not know about it.
 Cats do all they can to disguise signs of physical injury.
-Your cat worries that injury is seen as a weakness.
-This could lead to the cat losing territory or dominant status.
+Your cat worries that injury is seen as a weakness, which could lead to them losing territory or dominant status.

 The same applies to illness.
-Cats hide their pain, but will be frightened by ill health.
-For example, according to Hormones and Behavior, parasitic infections (roundworms, tapeworms, heartworm, hookworms, and whipworms) cause anxiety as cats don’t understand what’s wrong.
+Cats hide their pain but will be frightened by ill health.
+For example, according to Hormones and Behavior, parasitic infections (roundworms, tapeworms, heartworm, hookworms, and whipworms) cause anxiety as cats don’t understand what’s wrong with them.

 The mistreatment of cats is a broad definition.
 Your cat may have been physically struck years ago.
 Unfortunately, certain scents and locations can trigger memories of this past traumatic event.

 Scolding a cat for unwanted behaviors leads to anxious behavior.
-Anxiety and skittishness are likelier when punishment happens after the action because cats do not link scolding to behavioral issues.
+Anxiety and skittishness are likelier when punishment happens after the action because cats don’t link scolding to behavioral issues.
 Your cat will become nervous, wondering if it will be punished again.